JuliaLang/julia/doc/src/manual/missing.md

 4.146264369941973
 ```

-Objects created by calling `skipmissing` on an array can be indexed using indices
-from the parent array.
+Objects created by calling `skipmissing` on an array can be indexed using indices from the parent array.
 Indices corresponding to missing values are not valid for
-these objects and an error is thrown when trying to use them (they are also skipped
-by `keys` and `eachindex`)
+these objects, and an error is thrown when trying to use them (they are also skipped by `keys` and `eachindex`):

 ```jldoctest skipmissing
 julia> x[1]
 3